 Yes, that’s right.
 The use of drones has recently started on Israeli farms.
 An organization called Biffry Agro has assigned drones to track and monitor their herds of cattle.
 Although shepherds and pet dogs have been in charge of herding and caring for cattle for so long.

-Noam Azran, chief executive of manufacturer and Biffy Agro, told Reuters news agency that drones were more effective in large herds of cattle and pastures, and that using drones instead of shepherds and dogs created a less stressful environment for animals.
+Noam Azran, chief executive of the manufacturer, and Biffy Agro told Reuters news agency that drones were more effective in large herds of cattle and pastures and that using drones instead of shepherds and dogs created a less stressful environment for animals.
 This makes the animal more efficient and healthy.

 The remote-controlled drone will fly close to the cows and send live video footage to the farm, according to a Reuters report.